Champagne-Ardenne former administrative region

 A few historical facts

-Champagne-Ardenne replaces the historic province of Champagne, formed in 1065 in order to replace an ancient county.
+Champagne-Ardenne replaces the historic province of Champagne, formed in 1065 to replace an ancient county.

 This province covered also the south of the department of Aisne and the bulk of the department of Seine-et-Marne.